What is a good product page?

 How big is your catalog?

-This question is absolutely essential, because it will define the structure of your product sheets.
-Indeed, if you have 2000 products in your catalog, it is unlikely that you will be able to create sheets with an explanatory video and a dozen blocks of content (text and photos) per product like Asphalte .
-You will instead need to define a structure that allows you to integrate the essential elements and thus import everything massively.
-This is probably what Ralph Lauren does.
+This question is absolutely essential, because it will define the structure of your product pages.
+Indeed, if you have 2000 products in your catalog, it is unlikely that you will be able to create pages with an explanatory video and a dozen content blocks (text and photos) per product like Asphalte .
+Instead, you will need to define a structure that allows you to integrate the essential elements and thus import everything massively.
+This is what Ralph Lauren probably does.

-Here are the main questions you will need to answer: this is the first building block that will allow you to define a real strategy and then develop an optimized product sheet.
-There are probably many other questions you can ask yourself, so don't stop there.
+Here are the main questions you'll need to answer: this is the first step in defining a real strategy for developing an optimized product page.
+There are likely many other questions you can ask yourself, so don't stop there.

-Even though most of the things mentioned may seem obvious, remember that defining a good strategy means prioritizing the important elements and limiting or even excluding the others: this is what will ensure that you do not have a “Christmas tree” product sheet, the main effect of which will be cognitive overload – that is, for the visitor, the inability to find the information they are looking for or that will convince them to buy.
+While most of the things mentioned may seem obvious, remember that defining a good strategy means prioritizing the important elements and limiting or even excluding others: this is what will ensure you don't end up with a "Christmas tree" product page, the main effect of which will be cognitive overload - that is, for the visitor, the inability to find the information they are looking for or that will convince them to buy.
 We will detail this point in the rest of this article.

-You may be interested in this mini-guide on how to set up your catalog and product sheets on Shopify .
+You may be interested in this mini-guide on how to set up your catalog and product pages on Shopify .

-2) The design of an optimized product sheet.
+2) The design of an optimized product page.

-Once the sector and the nature of your product have been defined, we advise you to look at the universe of your brand .
-We too often see sites whose design is very far from the brand identity manual, or more generally from the visual elements of the brand (content broadcast on social networks, packaging, photos and videos, etc.).
-Aligning the image of your site with that of the brand is important: it generates the trust and desirability necessary for your products to sell optimally.
+Once you have defined your sector and the nature of your product, we recommend that you consider your brand's universe .
+Too often, we see sites whose design is very far removed from the brand's identity manual, or more generally from the brand's visual elements (content posted on social networks, packaging, photos and videos, etc.).
+Aligning your site's image with that of the brand is important: it generates the trust and desirability necessary for your products to sell optimally.

 Brand identification and consistency

 Web design should be an extension of your brand's unique and memorable visual identity.
-The visitor or customer who is on your site must be able to identify you immediately, and the omnichannel experience (if this is the case) must be consistent (brand image, tone of voice, etc.).
+Visitors or customers on your site must be able to immediately identify you, and the omnichannel experience (if applicable) must be consistent (brand image, tone of voice, etc.).

-- We note that many players, whose stores are sometimes well established, do not have a brand identity manual or even a graphic charter.
-If this is your case, we advise you to start by at least creating a graphic charter.
+- We've noticed that many companies, some with well-established stores, don't have a brand identity manual or even a graphic charter.
+If this is the case for you, we recommend starting by at least creating a graphic charter.

-- A consistent design across the entire e-commerce site helps to reinforce positive brand perception.
-Consistency in colors, typography, icons and other visual elements gives an impression of professionalism and trustworthiness.
+- A consistent design across your entire e-commerce site helps reinforce positive brand perception.
+Consistency in colors, typography, icons, and other visual elements conveys a sense of professionalism and trustworthiness.

 Competitive differentiation

-In a saturated market, a web design aligned with the brand universe can help to stand out from the competition.
-A unique and distinctive design attracts the attention of visitors and encourages them to choose this brand over another.
+In a saturated market, a web design aligned with the brand's universe can help you stand out from the competition.
+A unique and distinctive design attracts visitors' attention and encourages them to choose that brand over another.

 - To do this, it is best to start by studying your competitors' stores so that you can stand out from them and be sure that you are not reproducing something that already exists.